-It does not matter whether the behaviour consists of a single incident or a course of conduct.
+And it does not matter whether the behaviour consists of a single incident or a course of conduct consists of conduct directed at another person (for example B's child).

 Economic abuse means any behaviour that has a substantial adverse effect on B's ability to acquire, use or maintain money or other property or obtain goods or services.